A hardware description language using OCaml effects / Mar 2025

 Reverse emulating agent-based models for policy simulation / Jan 2023

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and has been completed by Pedro Sousa.
-It was supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has been completed by Pedro Sousa.
+It was co-supervised with Sadiq Jaffer.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and has been completed by Omar Tanner.
-It was supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has been completed by Omar Tanner.
+It was co-supervised with Sadiq Jaffer.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and has been completed by Bartosz Modelski.
-It was supervised by Anil Madhavapeddy.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has been completed by Bartosz Modelski.

 Modern hardware is so parallel and workloads are so concurrent, that there is no single, perfect scheduling strategy across a complex application software stack.
 Therefore, there are significant performance advantages to be gained from customizing and composing schedulers.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and has been completed by Ryan Gibb.
-It was supervised by Anil Madhavapeddy and Jon Crowcroft.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has been completed by Ryan Gibb.
+It was co-supervised with Jon Crowcroft.